pacoorozco/probind/docs/content/guide/getting-started.md

 ---
-title: "Getting Started"
+title: "Getting started"
+description: "Quick start and guides for installing probind on your preferred operating system."
+weight: 100
-date: 2022-02-21T15:01:29Z
+date: "2022-03-01"
-draft: false
+lastmod: "2022-03-01"
 ---
-This page tells you how to get started with the ProBIND app, including installation and basic configuration.
+This page tells you how to get started with the **ProBIND v3** app, including installation and basic configuration.

 {{< toc >}}